zumepro/tultemplate2/template/template.typ

 // - faculty (str): Factulty abbreviation.
 One of "fs", "ft", "fp", "ef", "fua", "fm", "fzs", "cxi".
 // - lang (str): Language code.
 This can be "cs" or "en".
 // - document (str): Type of document.
 This can be "bp" or "other".
+// - title_pages (str): The title pages exported from STAG (supported for some document types)
 // - title (dictionary): The title of the document.
 // - author (str): The name of the document's author.
 // - author_pronouns (str): The gender of the document's author.
 Needed only for the `cs` language.